The Difference Between Jogging, Running and Sprinting

 Although jogging and running both use the aerobic system, jogging will allow you to burn a higher percentage of fat relative to carbohydrates.
 When you are running, you still burn fat but your body will also demand more carbohydrates than if you were just jogging.
 Running takes far more energy than jogging and it definitely burns more calories.
 Think of jogging as something that runners do to warm up before they race a 10k or a half marathon while shooting for a personal best time.

 Sprinting, on the other hand, requires a completely different energy system and is therefore in its own category.
 It uses the anaerobic energy system, which means that it does not require oxygen.
 However, since oxygen is not used, we are not meant to sprint for long periods of time.
 Sprinting is usually used to describe an activity that requires you to go full out for less than 600m.
 When you are sprinting, you are going as fast as you can and it is very intense.
 After finishing your sprint, you are forced to breathe extremely hard in order to make up for the oxygen deficit that you encountered during it.
 Anaerobic activity falls into two categories: lactate and phosphocreatine.
 You can rely on the phosphocreatine system if you are doing a sprint that lasts less than 20 seconds.
 However, if you have to go as fast as you can for over 20 seconds but for less than three minutes, you will need to rely on the lactate system.
 After the initial three minutes of sprinting, it becomes very difficult to maintain that pace.
 With that in mind, you are forced to slow down to a more comfortable running pace in order to clear the lactic acid from your body.
 If you are still having difficulty with lactic acid, you may need to reduce your pace to a jog until you are able to speed up again.
+Remember perform some of these dynamic stretches before going all out on your sprint.

 As we can see, apart from the differences in pace and effort, sprinting, running and jogging use different energy systems.
 For this reason, it is important that if you decide to integrate one of these into your daily or weekly routine that it will help, not go against, your fitness goals.